School bus: Developing production standards

 The custom-built nature of school buses created an inherent obstacle to their profitable mass production on a large scale.
 Although school bus design had moved away from the wagon-style kid hacks of the generation before, there was not yet a recognized set of industry-wide standards for school buses.

 In 1939, rural education expert Dr. Frank W. Cyr organized a week-long conference at Teachers College, Columbia University that introduced new standards for the design of school buses.
 Funded by a $5,000 grant, Dr. Cyr invited transportation officials, representatives from body and chassis manufacturers, and paint companies.
 To reduce the complexity of school bus production and increase safety, a set of 44 standards were agreed upon and adopted by the attendees (such as interior and exterior dimensions and the forward-facing seating configuration).
 To allow for large-scale production of school buses among body manufacturers, adoption of these standards allowed for greater consistency among body manufacturers.

 While many of the standards of the 1939 conference have been modified or updated, one part of its legacy remains a key part of every school bus in North America today: the adoption of a standard paint color for all school buses.
 While technically named "National School Bus Glossy Yellow", school bus yellow was adopted for use since it was considered easiest to see in dawn and dusk, and it contrasted well with black lettering.
 While not universally used worldwide, yellow has become the shade most commonly associated with school buses both in North America and abroad.

 1940s

-During WWII school bus manufacturers converted to military production, manufacturing buses and license-built trucks for the military.
+During World War II, school bus manufacturers converted to military production, manufacturing buses and license-built trucks for the military.
 Following the war, school bus operation would see a number of changes, following developments within education systems.

 Following WWII and the rise of suburban growth in North America, demand for school busing increased outside of rural areas; in suburbs and larger urban areas, community design often made walking to school impractical beyond a certain distance from home (particularly as students progressed into high school).
 In all but the most isolated areas, one-room schools from the turn of the century had become phased out in favor of multi-grade schools introduced in urban areas.
 In another change, school districts shifted bus operation from buses operated by single individuals to district-owned fleets (operated by district employees).